aparnack/data_science/projects/springboard_capstone/code/readme.md

-This folder contains the code for Springboard Data Science Intermediate Capstone Project.
+This folder contains the Notebooks for Springboard Data Science Intermediate Capstone Project.

-1. Data Wrangling Submission
+1. Data Wrangling
-2. EDA Submission
+2. EDA and Inferential Statistics
-3. Capstone Milestone Code
+3. Predictive Modeling